 At VMworld 2020, Johan Van Amersfoort presented The Nerdfest VDI Demo which blew the audience away because of the great demos which involved Horizon, Bitfusion, GPUs, ML, etc. The Nerdfest VDI Demo was an enormous success and deserves a 2021 edition.
 For The Nerdfest EUC Demo, Johan has teamed up with mobility expert Jon Towles to bring you a next-level, demo-packed session that will combine the slick Day 0/1 onboarding experience, with some custom-built Workspace ONE Intelligent Hub Virtual Assistant (AVA) workflows, and integration into VMware Horizon for modern managed, full clone desktops.
 This session promises to show you a mix of real-life use cases and some serious “Art of the Possible”

 In my previous post I explained that I was switching out my Homey Pro for a Raspberry Pi 4.
 Now that all the hardware is in, it’s time to set everything up!
 This is what I got:

+Configuring the basics.
 Now that the hardware is plugged in and the Raspberry Pi is booted up, configuring everything is next on the list.
-Look for the Raspberry Pi on your network, remember it’s IP address and SSH to the device with:
+Look for the Raspberry Pi on your network, remember it’s IP address and SSH to the device with: ssh pi@<IP.ADDRESS>

 There are a couple of things that need to be done before installing and configuring Pi-Hole and other programs you might want to run on the Raspberry Pi: